Marchen/esj71web/web/faq.md

 ### I am invited to a symposium or workshop.
 Can I give my presentation via pre-recorded video with the consent of the organizer(s)?

 Yes, you can.
 It is up to the organizers and speakers to decide whether or not to have a Q&A session in real-time.
 However, the video must be created exclusively for ESJ71, and "re-use" of a video that has been used previously will not be allowed.

+### Is it possible to make only some of the presentations of a workshop/symposium private on-demand?

+It is possible.
+Even if you have requested on-demand distribution of the entire meeting when submitting the proposal, you can set whether or not individual presentations can be distributed on-demand at the time of abstract submission.

 ## Mailing program booklet